pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 * The initial message in each direction is encrypted to the recipient's standard encryption subkey.
     It is signed by the sender's EKA subkey (not their signing key) and the signature contains:
     * A Flow Control request subpacket with the DR Init flag set (see below).
-    * An Embedded Key subpacket containing an public ephemeral subkey, to initialise a new double ratchet (once in each direction).
+    * An Ephemeral Key subpacket containing an public ephemeral subkey, to initialise a new double ratchet (once in each direction).
 * Subsequent double-ratchet messages use PKESKs with slightly altered semantics:
     * The key ID (PKESKv3) or versioned fingerprint (PKESKv6) identifies the EKA subkey (not an encryption key).
     * The "public key algorithm" octet identifies an ephemeral cipher suite (not the algorithm of the EKA subkey).